Jager03/recipe-web-app/recipeBE/README.md

 ## Getting started:

+In order for the database to run, it is needed to define a .env file with the following infromations: PORT = 3000 DBNAME, DBPASSWORD, DBUSER

 - navigate inside the recipeBE folder.
 - run the command "npm ci"
 - start the database by running "docker-compose up"